IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 ## 2.4 Functioning Facilities Registry

-Monitor functioning facilities, e.g. when buildings are operational, construction teams, infrastructure, maintenance, then share that information with the public.
+Monitor functioning facilities, e.g., when buildings are operational, construction teams, infrastructure, maintenance, then share that information with the public.
 There is a need to immediately view services, openings, closures.